 Minor defects such as paint quality, plaster quality, damaged or worn items / materials can be repaired at your discretion, however minor defects such as caulking, silicon and water related damage should be repaired at your very earliest convenience to prevent and/or stop any damages or further damages.
 Major defects, major structural defects and safety hazards should all be attended to as a matter of urgency, to prevent further deterioration to the building and provide safety to yourself and all occupants that come with in the building and within the area of the building.

 Please Note:

-NO termites were detected at the time of the inspection, however timber pest damage WAS FOUND on the property and further information is in the report.
+Termite timber pest damage was not found on the property and further information is in the report.